Hawk

 And then the exotics.

-You won’t believe this, but I’ve had everything from antelope liver to Cape Buffalo steaks.
+You won’t believe this, but I’ve had everything, even antelope liver.
 To subdue the gamey flavour of my Cape Steaks, as I call them, I smother them in a sauce made from Camembert and Mendoza, a robust Argentinian Cabernet.

 I won’t mention the Ivory Billed Woodpecker.

-I didn’t realise what it was, until I had finished the second drumstick.
+I didn’t realize what it was, until I had finished the second drumstick.

 Noblesse Oblige